A guest post by Ally Dowds, a Health & Human Services Research Specialist at the Boston Public Library.

 The CDC is a federal public health institute of the United States.
 It offers current information about:

-- Information for populations who are at higher risk such as people with disabilities, people experiencing homelessness, and COVID-19 in Racial and Ethnic Minority Groups
+Information for populations who are at higher risk such as people with certain medical conditions, people with disabilities, and people experiencing homelessness

 The World Health Organization (WHO)